MicrosoftDocs/winrt-api/windows.ui.xaml.controls/calendardatepicker.md

 Represents a control that allows a user to pick a date from a calendar display.

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [Calendar date picker](/windows/uwp/design/controls-and-patterns/calendar-date-picker).

 [CalendarDatePicker](calendardatepicker.md) is a drop down control that’s optimized for picking a single date from a calendar view where contextual information like the day of the week or fullness of the calendar is important.
 It’s similar to the [DatePicker](datepicker.md) control, but the [DatePicker](datepicker.md) is optimized for picking a known date, such as a date of birth, where the context of the calendar is not important.

 You can use the [CalendarDatePicker](calendardatepicker.md) control in its default form with a minimal amount of Extensible Application Markup Language (XAML) or other code, or you can customize it in various ways to suit your app.
 Here's a simple [CalendarDatePicker](calendardatepicker.md) created in Extensible Application Markup Language (XAML) and code.